DhalEynn/Socket.io-Room-Chat/README.md

 ### Server

-0. Go in the "Socket.io-Room-Chat/server" folder
+0. Go in the "server" folder
 1. Do the `npm i` command to install project dependencies.
 2. Launch websocket server with `npm run start` command.
 3. The server will be available to localhost:3000 (yourip:3000)

 ### Ionic Application

-0. Go in the "Socket.io-Room-Chat/client" folder
+0. Go in the "client" folder
 1. Do the `npm i` to install project dependencies.
 2. Use `ionic serve --lab` to test magic of websocket
 3. Modify the socket adress server in SocketIoConfig in [client/src/app/app.module.ts](client/src/app/app.module.ts) file